Oatmeal-Health/OxyGen/README.md

 pip install -r requirements.txt
 ```

-1. For the default training to work, directory `Data/nlst-tensors` should exist and point to `nlst-tensors` bucket or directory.
+1. For the default training to work, directory `Data/nlst-tensors/Tensors` should exist and contain raw or `blosc`-encoded tensors.
+One way to achieve it is to point `Data/nlst-tensors` to `nlst-tensors` bucket.
 See `./train-in-container.sh` for the steps.
+Reach out to the Oatmeal Health team for the data.

 1. Smoke-test of training the default model with default parameters:
     ```